TasosKampas/oauth2-saml2bearerassertion/README.md

 # oauth2-saml2bearerassertion

-How to test the OAuth2 SAML Bearer Assertion grant using an REST-STS instance
+How to test the OAuth2 SAML Bearer Assertion grant using an REST-STS instance in OpenAM

 ## Getting Started